Tell us a little about yourself.

 How is it different from your home country?

 In Italy, on Lake Como specifically, it is reminiscent of past UK times.
 You know most of the locals, you greet people and everyone is always smiling!
 It’s a beautiful environment to live in.
 However, it does lack the range of cuisine that’s available in the UK.

 The coronavirus reaction has been quite severe in Italy with the lockdown restrictions imposed.
 It’s full lockdown with minimal exits from home for essential food shopping and medical trips only.
 With the exception being dog walks permitted for short times and within 200m of your home.
 Thankfully I have a border terrier called Hugo.
 From a business perspective, this has been affected as there are no visits and no tourism currently on the lake, but it’s letting us prepare for what will certainly be a busy time ahead and we’re using the time wisely.

 Where are you now and where is the rest of your family?

 I am at home in Argegno, Lake Como – and my family are all in lockdown in the UK in varying places.
 There was an option to stay with them, but I chose to come home to my pets and my partner.
 Even in lockdown, there is nowhere more beautiful to be than the lake.

-We are in full lock down, but when I returned from holiday at the beginning, as a condition of re-entry to Italy I had 14 days self-isolation.
+We are in full lockdown, but when I returned from a holiday in the beginning, as a condition of re-entry to Italy I had 14 days self-isolation.
 Shopping is done as rarely as possible with masks, gloves and full distancing measures.
-You are only allowed to leave your comune of residence with a good reason i.e. you aren’t able to get the required supplies there.
+You are only allowed to leave your commune of residence with a good reason i.e. you aren’t able to get the required supplies there.
 Police stops are in full force and you must carry a self-certification form with you justifying your reason for being outside your house.

 What do you find the hardest about your situation right now?